Active Subsampling for Measurement-Constrained M-Estimation of Individualized Thresholds with High-Dimensional Data: Theoretical Results

 \section{Theoretical Results}

-We first list the technical assumptions in Section \ref{sec_ass}.
-The convergence rate of our estimator is studied in Section \ref{sec_rate}, followed by the minimax lower bound in Section \ref{sec_lower}.
-Without loss of generality, we set the weight function in (\ref{objective}) as $\gamma(y)=1/\PP(Y=y)$.
+We first list the technical assumptions in Section \ref{sec_ass}, then derive the convergence rate of our estimator in Section \ref{sec_rate} and establish the minimax lower bound in Section \ref{sec_lower}.
+Without loss of generality, we set the weight function in (\ref{objective}) to $\gamma(y)=1/\PP(Y=y)$.